 Harry Waddle: A Life Through the Lens

 Born in Port Dover, Ontario, in 1915, Harry Waddle grew up surrounded by art and photography.
 His mother, Daisy, studied under renowned artist W. Edgar Cantelon, while his father, Edmon, was the town’s go-to photographer—capturing postcards and family portraits across the region.
+This early exposure to photography ignited Harry's passion for analogue photography.

 Though he eventually retired from competition, Harry’s images continue to inspire photographers everywhere—proof that care, creativity, and curiosity never fade.